 HGS Canada Inc., which was acquired in August 2011 by HGS Inc., USA is

 a leading Canadian contact center service provider servicing marquee

 customers across verticals such as media, telecom, technology and BFS.

 HGS Canada offers technical support, inbound and outbound sales,

-For FY '13, HGS Canada recorded total revenues of CAD 72.8 million as
+For FY '14, HGS Canada recorded total revenues of CAD 98.2 million as

-focusing on consulting services for BPO and call center services and
+focusing on consulting services for BPM, call center services and

 Hinduja Global Solutions UK Ltd. is a leading contact center company

-with over 850 employees in London, Preston and Selkirk (Scotland).
+with over 890 employees in London, Preston and Selkirk (Scotland).
+It

-Established in 1977, it offers a range of services for inbound and
+offers a range of services for inbound and outbound interactions to

 HGS St. Lucia Ltd., Saint Lucia is the holding company of Team HGS